brankeye/Xamarin.Realm.Service/README.md

 ## Extensibility
 XRS is designed so that developers can customize the service if there are portions that do not work as expected.
-All of the properties and functions defined in the API section above can be overrideen and reimplemented.
+All of the properties and functions defined in the API section above can be overridden and reimplemented.

 The AutoIncrementer instance, used by the service to perform autoincrements on primary keys, can be switched out for your own by overriding the `CreateAutoIncrementer()` function on the service, so long as your new AutoIncrementer implements the `IAutoIncrementer<T>` interface.